 - 3-Day Notice to Quit.

 As per Texas law, rent becomes late after the due date is surpassed by 2 full days.
 Once it becomes due, you must serve the tenant with this notice.
-You can also serve this notice if your tenant refused to leave after their lease term has ended.
+You can also serve this notice if your tenant refused to leave after the term on their written lease has ended.
 This gives the tenant only one option: to leave.

-If the tenant doesn't move out within the 3 days, you can proceed with the eviction process.
+If the tenant doesn't move out of the rental unit within the 3 days of the end of the rental period, you can proceed with the eviction process.

 - 3-Day Notice to Vacate.

-You must serve this notice to a tenant who violates the terms of the agreement.
-The lease violations that fall under this category include illegal property alterations and excessive property damage.
+As part of the eviction process, you must serve this notice to a tenant who violates the terms of the agreement.
+The lease violations that fall under this category include illegal property alterations and excessive property damages.
+This is especially true if the alterations violate the building or housing codes in Texas or the Texas property code.

-If the tenant doesn't move out within the specified time, again, you can proceed with the eviction process.
+If the tenant doesn't move out of the rental property within the specified time, you can proceed with the eviction process from that rental unit.
+Always make sure to give proper notice or you may get into trouble with the Texas courts.

 - 30-Day Notice to Quit.

 You must serve this notice to a tenant if the property is being foreclosed upon.
-Similar to the previous notices, the tenant doesn't have the option to 'fix' the violation.
+Similar to the previous notices, the tenant doesn't have the option to 'fix' the violation to the written lease.

-If the tenant continues staying in the property after the 30 days are over, you can continue with the eviction process.
+If the tenant continues staying in the rental property after the 30 days are over from the beginning of the initial notice period, you can continue with the eviction process.

 2. Complaint Filing and Service

-The next step in the eviction process is to file a complaint and serve it on the tenant.
-You must do this in the appropriate court: the Justice of the Peace Court.
-The filing fee will cost you about $46.
+The next step in the eviction process is to file a complaint and serve the tenant in question with an eviction suit.
+You must do this in the appropriate justice court: the Justice of the Peace Court.
+Filing fees will cost you about $46.

-The sheriff or constable will then serve the tenant with a copy of the summons and complaint in one of the following ways:
+The sheriff or constable of the county court will then serve the tenant with a copy of the summons and complaint in one of the following ways:

-- Hand over a copy to the tenant in person.
+Personal delivery of a copy of the summons to the tenant in person.

-- Leave a copy with someone who is at least 16 years old where the tenant resides in.
+Leave a copy with other tenants where the evictee currently resides who are at least 16 years old

 This must be done 6 days before the day of the hearing.